-Overview of the Wendy’s Gestation Stall Policy and How It Came to Be
+Overview of the Wendy’s Gestation Stall Policy

-First, we think it’s helpful to provide some background on pork production and the Wendy’s supply chain.
 Our specification calls for pork from market hogs, which are animals raised specifically for marketing pork products.
 We do not utilize meat from sows (or mother pigs raised for breeding).
 We do, however, extend our animal welfare practices to breeding sows in addition to market hogs, which are their offspring.

 Key Progress and Transition Status

 The humane treatment of animals is a core element of Wendy’s quality assurance and supply chain practices.
-Two aspects that underpin our work in this area are our longstanding relationships with industry experts, many of whom serve on the Wendy’s Animal Welfare Council, and our audit-based approach to animal welfare.
+Two aspects that underpin our work in this area are our long standing relationships with industry experts, many of whom serve on the Wendy’s Animal Welfare Council, and our audit-based approach to animal welfare.
 We have recently enhanced these relationships and auditing practices further by bringing in new expertise in the areas of auditing, animal science, wellbeing and behavior, with specialties across our key protein categories.
 Looking ahead, we will leverage the council to strengthen the standards we apply to ourselves and our suppliers through the Animal Care Standards Program and our recently announced Responsible Sourcing goal.
 We look forward to continuing to share updates on our progress on our website, The Square Deal Blog and annual Corporate Responsibility report.